All resources

 Whether you’re managing reporting workflows, blending data from BigQuery to LinkedIn insights, or just tired of ETL platforms dictating your schema, this tool gives you full ownership.

-We’re not just releasing a free connector – we’re inviting you to help shape the future of open marketing analytics tools.
+We’re not just releasing a free connector – we’re inviting you to help shape the future of data and marketing analytics tools.

 At OWOX, we believe that data access and transparency should be a right, not a luxury.
 That’s why this connector is 100% open-source – giving you full control over how it works, what it does, and how far it can go.